ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/typed-hooks.md

 function MyComponent() {
   //            and then this 👇
-  const foo = useStoreState<StoreModel>(state => state.foo);
+  const foo = useStoreState<StoreModel>((state) => state.foo);
 }
 ```

-That is slightly cumbersome, therefore for convenience sake, we expose a [createTypedHooks](/docs/api/create-typed-hooks.html) API which allows you to create versions of the hooks which are pre-bound within your StoreModel.
+That is slightly cumbersome, therefore for convenience sake, we expose a [createTypedHooks](/docs/typescript-api/create-typed-hooks.html) API which allows you to create versions of the hooks which are pre-bound within your StoreModel.
 Using the hooks returned by this API allows you to avoid having to provide your StoreModel every time you use one of the hooks.

-We therefore recommend that you use the [createTypedHooks](/docs/api/create-typed-hooks.html) API to create typed hooks and then export them so that you can use them within your components.
+We therefore recommend that you use the [createTypedHooks](/docs/typescript-api/create-typed-hooks.html) API to create typed hooks and then export them so that you can use them within your components.
+We therefore recommend that you use the [createTypedHooks](/docs/typescript-api/create-typed-hooks.html) API to create typed hooks and then export them so that you can use them within your components.

 ## Exporting the typed hooks